 The lateral force resisting system (LFRS) of the Bandshell consists of the roof sheathing and the wood framed roof/walls.
 The LFRS is in good condition.
-It has performed well over the lifetime of the structure and previous analyses of the structure indicate that it has adequate lateral capacity for the lateral loads associated with the site.
+It has performed well over the lifetime of the structure as evidenced by the lack of displacement or damage from lateral events, and previous analyses of the structure indicate that it has adequate lateral capacity for the lateral loads associated with the site.